 Ladybirds (Coccinellidae).
 North American: ladybugs.
 Scientist increasingly prefer: lady(bird) beetles.

 In the Netherlands there are sixty species.
-(Different from
+They are different in colour, size and

 5000 species.
-The Seven-spot ladybird is the most common native ladybird.
+The Seven-spot ladybird is very common and therefore the best known.

 a little predator.
 Both the larva and the ladybird itself feed on